ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 <img src="/img/js-conf-budapest/HttpsAdoptionNetflix.png">

 The numbers aren't entirely clear, so here they are:

-- Without encrypted netflix streams, 65% of internet traffic is unencrypted.
-Onlyt 29% of internet traffic is encrypted.
+- Without encrypted Netflix streams, 65% of internet traffic is unencrypted.
+Only 29% of internet traffic is encrypted.
-- With encrypted netflix streams, unencrypted internet traffic will drop to 26,9% and encrypted traffic will increase to 67,1%.
+- With encrypted Netflix streams, unencrypted internet traffic will drop to 26,9% and encrypted traffic will increase to 67,1%.

 Source: [https://www.sandvine.com/downloads/general/global-internet-phenomena/2015/encrypted-internet-traffic.pdf](https://www.sandvine.com/downloads/general/global-internet-phenomena/2015/encrypted-internet-traffic.pdf)